 Education, training, or service gained in military services outlined in section 12-20-202(4), C.R.S., to be accepted and applied towards receiving a license, must be substantially equivalent, as determined by the Board, to the qualifications otherwise applicable at the time of receipt of application.
 It is the applicant's responsibility to provide timely and complete evidence for review and consideration.
 Satisfactory evidence of such education, training, or service will be assessed on a case by case basis.

-1.20 DECLARATORY ORDERS.
+1.2230 DECLARATORY ORDERS-

-Created and adopted in accordance with the requirements of section 24-4-105(11), C.R.S.
+This Rule is promulgated pursuant to sections 12-20-204, 12-275-108(1)(b), Created and adopted in accordance with the requirements of and section 24-4-105(11), C.R.S.